SvenHinrichs/GitLabCI/bin/README.md

 Pull all branches from github to gitlab.

 ## Test CI Setting
-To test if all necessary Variables are set push your Code with the commit "Test Setting".
+To test if all necessary variables are set push your Code with the commit "Check Settings".